Nelli Laitinen: Personal life

 Laitinen's older brother, Vili (born 1999), is a professional ice hockey defenseman.
 He has played in the Finnish Liiga, the Danish Metal Ligaen, and with Italian clubs in the ICE Hockey League and Alps Hockey League.
 When she joined the Minnesota Golden Gophers, the jersey number 9, which she had worn in her career to that point, was already in use and she selected 7 as her new number because her brother had worn it in the past.

-At a pre-Olympic press conference in January 2022, she confirmed that she was in a relationship with NHL player Jesperi Kotkaniemi.
+In January 2022, she confirmed that she was in a relationship with NHL player Jesperi Kotkaniemi.

-Her major at the University of Minnesota is in business and marketing.
+She graduated with a bachelor's degree in business from the University of Minnesota in 2026.
 Swedish national team player Josefin Bouveng was one of her four roommates during her first year at the university.

 Career statistics

 Regular season and playoffs

 Naisten SM-sarja (NSMs) was rebranded as Naisten Liiga (NSML) in 2017 and Auroraliiga in 2024.
 Espoo Blues renamed as Kiekko-Espoo in 2019.